datocms/structured-text/packages/html-to-structured-text/README.md

 ## Valid Dast

 Dast is a strict format that is compliant with DatoCMS' Structured Text records.
+As such the resulting document is generally a simplified, content-centric version of the input HTML.

-As such this library relies on semantic HTML when possible to generate a valid Dast.
-The resulting document is generally a simplified, content-centric version of the input HTML.
+When possible, the library relies on semantic HTML to generate a valid Dast.

 The `datocms-structured-text-utils` package provides a `validate` utility to validate a Dast to make sure that the resulting tree is compatible with DatoCMS.